 Your adviser must get your permission before they take action like buying or selling investments for you, or withdrawing money from your account.
-The only exceptions are if you have given your adviser "discretionary" authority or you have given someone else trading authority or power of attorney over your account.
+The only exception is if you have given your adviser "discretionary" authority.
 Your adviser will send you a written confirmation of any transactions they make for you and will send you regular account statements.
 What you should not expect from your adviser Your adviser will not be able to: